Sunrise at U Bein Bridge is one of the most magical experiences in Myanmar.

 After the seconds of stillness passed, the sky was full of light and the landscape glowed.
 Everything came back to life.
 Early fishermen cast nets in the lake.
 Birds glided over the now rippled water.
 The footsteps of tourists began to clip-clop across the smooth wood.
 Prayers could be heard echoing across the lake.
 Farmers carried sacks across.
 More monks in large groups passed over U Bein Bridge. going to prayer, or stopping to take selfies like the rest of us.
 Who am I kidding, I don’t take selfies.

 As one group of overly dressed tourists stopped a monk near us to take a selfie, the moment had faded.
-Somehow these ladies had managed to not just walk, but survive the distance, in 3 inch heels across crooked planks spanning 1086 pillars.
+Somehow these ladies had managed to not just walk, but survive the distance, in 3-inch heels across crooked planks spanning 1086 pillars.
 I couldn’t even do that without stumbling a handful of times.
 After we walked to the end of the bridge, we all turned around.
-I know I could have stayed all morning taking photos from every angle but we we tired, hungry, and U Bein Bridge would soon be overflowing with people.
+I know I could have stayed all morning taking photos from every angle but we were tired, hungry, and U Bein Bridge would soon be overflowing with people.

 For a few seconds there, the three of us had been alone on that section of the bridge for that moment of stillness.
 And it was one of the best sunrises I’ve experienced.